 A filled 5-gallon bucket will hold 35 pounds of sugar.

 Sugar and Salt are the Acceptions, Not the Rule: Avoid storing other foods, like wheat, dry beans, and white rice, in buckets without Mylar bags.
-Plastic in the buckets does allow for the transfer of air over time which leads to oxidation and may allow bug eggs to hatch.
+Plastic in the buckets allows for air transfer over time, leading to oxidation, and may allow bug eggs to hatch.

 Looking for food-grade buckets?
 Check out Ready Squirrel’s Amazon Affiliate link.
 I get money for beans and bullets if you do any shopping.
 It doesn’t cost you extra I just get a cut of Amazon’s profit.